CTerletzky/CENTER-Project/README.md

 ### Posters, Flyers, & Ads
 The Urinal Gazette - A flyer that was distributed to combat AIDS misinformation and provide resources for those who needed it.
 Also focused heavily on STDs and safe sex in general.
 It was published by Entertainers Against AIDS - Not published by Center Project
 Tinkle Tribune - female version of Urinal Gazette.
-More focus on STDs than just AIDS - Not published by Center Project Ran safe sex/condom education ads in Quest Magazine starting on June 11 1997.
+More focus on STDs than just AIDS - Not published by Center Project They did create safe sex/condom education ads that appeared in Quest Magazine starting on June 11 1997.
 They featured various community members of all gender identities, race, and orientation.
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">

 ### World AIDS Day Events
-text
+The Center Project held interfaith services every year on World AIDS day.
+These services were
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">